 Nick Kozmin is a Canadian entrepreneur from Ontario, best known as the founder and CEO of Salesprocess.io, a sales consulting company he founded in 2014, the same year he graduated from Queen's University in Canada with a degree in Engineering Physics.
 His origin story is a fairly classic bootstrapped-founder narrative: he graduated with debt, took door-to-door sales jobs to learn the craft, and eventually applied those techniques to help startups build and scale remote sales teams.

 By his own account (and as reported in multiple business profiles from 2021), he bootstrapped Salesprocess.io to eight figures in revenue in under three years after pivoting the business model around 2018.
 He has also spoken publicly about selling his process framework to nearly 700 companies and building a client base across the SaaS and startup ecosystem.
+Kick SaaS Podcast transcript also has Nick Kozmin discussing selling his process framework to nearly 700 companies.
 Beyond his consulting business, he launched Spio Capital, described as an investment vehicle targeting early-stage growth companies, with a stated return target of at least 30% annually for clients.

 It's worth flagging that there is another public figure sharing the same name: a hockey player named Nick Kozmin, born May 4, 1991, in Sarnia, Ontario, with a profile on Elite Prospects.
 If you came here after searching for the hockey player, that is a different person entirely.
 The Nick Kozmin most commonly associated with net worth searches is the entrepreneur behind Salesprocess.
 Nick Kozmin is the entrepreneur behind Salesprocess.io, so the same net worth estimates are usually intended for him net worth searches. io, and that is who this article focuses on.